ubc-cirrus-lab/caribou/benchmarks/image_processing/readme.md

 # Image Processing Benchmark

+Original source: https://github.com/ddps-lab/serverless-faas-workbench (the original repository's license file is included in this directory).

 This benchmark requires access to the S3 bucket named `caribou-image-processing-benchmark`, with the AWS Region set to `us-east-1` (N. Virginia).